github/training-kit/README.md

 # GitHub Training Materials

 This is the official courseware for the [GitHub Training Team](http://training.github.com).
-This repository provides open source outlines, slides, and cheat sheets for teaching GitHub Classes under the [_CC BY 3.0_ license](http://creativecommons.org/licenses/by/3.0/).
+This repository provides open source materials and slides for teaching GitHub Classes under the [_CC BY 3.0_ license](http://creativecommons.org/licenses/by/3.0/).

 We know that part of effectively sharing GitHub and Git with the world goes beyond our team's course offerings.
 We are excited to provide you with training materials that you can also use to teach these same concepts at your company, for a user group, or even at a conference.